mitsuba-renderer/drjit/docs/unused/nested.rst

 leads to a nonsensical operation that divides the :math:`i`-th coordinate (of all vectors) by the norm of the :math:`i`-th vector.

-Enoki provides the ``enoki::Packet<...>`` type to resolve any such platform-dependent ambiguities.
-It is identical to the ``enoki::Array<...>`` class except for its behavior in a broadcast: the rules for a packet operate in the reverse direction---that is, Enoki tries to copy the packet to the leading dimensions instead of the trailing ones if possible:
+Dr.Jit provides the ``drjit::Packet<...>`` type to resolve any such platform-dependent ambiguities.
+It is identical to the ``drjit::Array<...>`` class except for its behavior in a broadcast: the rules for a packet operate in the reverse direction---that is, Dr.Jit tries to copy the packet to the leading dimensions instead of the trailing ones if possible:

 .. image:: nested-04.svg